BenSeddikMehdi/CNC_2012/README.md

 The problem is devided into two parts:

-First Problem: Create a pseudo Language.
+First Problem: Create a Pseudo-Language.

 Second Problem: